-Regulations of occupational lead exposure at the federal level have not been updated in 40 years.
-The Michigan OSHA program, however, did revise and update their administrative rules and lowered acceptable blood lead levels in the workplace.
-The rules became effective December 11, 2018 (3).
-Despite Federal OSHA allowing BLLs as high as 50 $\mu$ g/dL and Michigan OSHA allowing BLLs as high as 30 $\mu$ g/dL, recommendations for medical management on lead exposed adults begins at 3.5 $\mu$ g/dL (Appendices A and B) and interpretative language for the healthcare providers who ordered the blood lead needs to be compatible with these recommendations since laboratory reports are often their main source of information for the healthcare providers who ordered the blood lead test (See Appendix E).
-Further work is needed to convince the five remaining laboratories, including the MDHHS lab, to lower their reference value for blood lead to 3.5 $\mu$ g/dL.
+Regulations of occupational exposure lead at the federal level have not been updated in over 40 years.
+In 2018, the Michigan OSHA program, however, did revise and update their administrative rules and lowered acceptable blood lead levels in the workplace.
+In 2024, the California OSHA program also lowered acceptable blood lead levels in the workplace (3).
+Despite Federal OSHA allowing BLLs as high as 50 μ g/dL and Michigan OSHA allowing BLLs as high as 30 μ g/dL, recommendations for medical management on lead exposed adults begins at 3.5 μ g/dL (Appendices A and B) and interpretative language for the healthcare providers who ordered the blood lead needs to be compatible with these recommendations since laboratory reports are often the main source of information for the healthcare providers who ordered the blood lead test.
+Further work is needed to convince the three remaining laboratories to lower their reference value for blood lead to 3.5 μ g/dL.

 Continued outreach is planned to the medical community to promote recognition and management of potential lead-related medical problems.
-Systematic approaches to address environmental lead exposure to lead among adults are needed as well as addressing how these environmental exposures may affect young family members in their household.
+Systematic approaches to address environmental lead exposure to lead among adults are needed as well addressing how these environmental exposures may affect young family members in their household.